unchained-capital/hermit/README.md

 * Linux Ubuntu 18.04
 * Linux Slax 9.6.4

-### Contributing to Hermit
+### Contributing

 Unchained Capital welcomes bug reports, new features, and better documentation for Hermit.
 To contribute, create a pull request (PR) on GitHub against the [Unchained Capital fork of Hermit](https://github.com/unchained-capital/hermit).

-Before you submit your PR, make sure to check your code and run the test suite!
+Before you submit your PR, make sure to run the test suite and static analysis tools:

 ```
 $ source environment.sh